seepiol/Rasp2Pc/README.md

 - [X] Add logging on rasp
 - [X] Add more shortcuts
 - [X] Add logging on pc
+- [X] Comment the code
+- [X] Implement a better way to choose the pc address on rasp (using rasp.conf file)
 - [ ] Improve communication security and avoid execution by unauthorized devices
-- [ ] Comment the code
-- [ ] Add GUI way for choose the pc address on rasp component
-- [ ] Add better way to change shortcuts, functions and button text on RASP component
+- [ ] Add better way to change shortcuts, functions and button text on RASP component from pc
-- [ ] Possibility to modify the shortcuts from pc
 - [ ] Android component
+- [ ] Windows support
+- [ ] Mac Os support (but i haven't a mac so idk)

+## License
+GNU General Public License v3.

+See [LICENSE](github.com/seepiol/rasp2pc/LICENSE) for more details .

 ###### Made with 🖤 during COVID-19 Quarantine